 The main parts of the human eggs cell, which are together with an illustration of a real human egg are:

 The nucleus is the heart of the egg cell which contains most of the genetic material in the form of chromosomes.
-Nucleus is where the matter of inheritance (gene) are found.
+It is where the matter of inheritance (gene) are found.
 An egg, like sperm, contains half the number of chromosomes as a normal cell, which is 23 chromosomes.
-So once an egg and sperm combine during fertilization the resulting embryo will have the normal 46 chromosomes in total.
+Egg and sperm combine during fertilization to produce an embryo.
+As a result , embryo will have the normal 46 chromosomes in total.

 The zona pellucida is an outer membrane of the egg.
-The human sperm produces chemicals to dissolve this layer in order to enter the egg.
+Human sperm produces chemicals to dissolve this layer in order to enter the egg.
 The egg walls become thick with age resulting in fertilization failure in older women.

 Hatching an egg or embryo is a process whereby the embryo comes out through small openings.
 Using various techniques a hole is made on the egg wall to allow the developing cluster of cells to hatch.
 Without this opening, they would not be able to break out their tough shell and implantation of a pregnancy would not occur.